EminaSahbegovic/Small_Polution_Project/README.md

 Small_Polution_Project
 ======================

-Simple informative site about the current state of our planet.
+<h3>Simple informative site about the current state of our planet.
+Made for the first global virtual Hackathon.
+A nice way to gather more knowledge.</h3>